The WiderNet Project

 The WiderNet works to deliver educational resources, knowledge and training to underprivileged individuals and communities worldwide and improve their digital communication.
-The WiderNet Project is a non-profit organization based in Chapel Hill, NC and affiliated with the School of Information and Library Science at the University of North Carolina, Chapel Hill.
+The WiderNet Project is a non-profit organization based in Durham, NC and affiliated with the School of Information and Library Science at the University of North Carolina, Chapel Hill.

 Years of experience has taught us that the best way to provide educational resources is to take a holistic approach.
 We not only provide computers, networking, and educational resources, we also offer low-cost, high-impact training.